Information on Visa to Travel to Nepal

 – Two recent passport size colour photographs

-– Visa fee (either cash or if through bank proof of payment)
+– Visa fee (either cash or proof of payment through bank transfer)

-Diplomatic visa is issued by the Embassy free of cost upon receipt of the official request Note/letter from the respective Foreign Ministry/Department of International Relations/Mission along with the original and copy of the passport, a copy of duly filled-in visa application form with two recent photographs.
+Diplomatic visa is issued by the Embassy free of charge upon receipt of the official request through a Note/letter from the respective Foreign Ministry/Department of International Relations/Mission along with the original and copy of the passport, a copy of duly filled-in visa application form with two recent passport size photographs.

-The Embassy also issues Official visas upon receipt of the request through the concerned Diplomatic Mission or Foreign Ministry/Department of International Relations along with original passport and duly filled in application form with two recent passport size photograph affixed on it.
+The Embassy also issues Official visas free of charge upon receipt of the official request through a Note/letter from the concerned the respective Foreign Ministry/Department of International Relations/Mission along with original passport, duly filled-in application form with two recent passport size photographs.
 The following officials are eligible for official gratis visa:

 – Administrative and technical staff of diplomatic missions accredited to Nepal and sitting Honorary Consuls/Consul Generals of Nepal;